raspberrypilearning/from-me-to-you/en/step_5.md

 Add the blocks that you need to make your sprite do **what** you want it to do.

-Choose the blocks you need and drag them underneath a hat block.
+Choose the blocks that you need and drag them underneath a Hat block.
 Put blocks inside a `forever`{:class="block3control"} block if you want them to keep running.

 ![Example code blocks](images/example-code-blocks.png)